The oceans are in more trouble than ever before.

 We are calling on big corporations to act to reduce their plastic footprint—and stop producing plastic packaging that is designed to be used for just a few minutes before it ends up in landfills, incinerators and out polluting our environment for a lifetime.

 We’re also working hard to address other serious threats facing our oceans.
 Unsustainable industrial fishing is destroying habitats and endangering countless species.
-Climate change and ocean acidification—both the result of our reliance on fossil fuels—are having more and more extreme impacts on ocean health.
+The climate crisis and ocean acidification—both the result of our reliance on fossil fuels—are having more and more extreme impacts on ocean health.
 Today, overfishing and bycatch kills about 63 billion pounds of marine animals every year, and human activity is disrupting the balance of marine ecosystems across the globe.
 The impacts on humans are equally severe.
 Overfishing compromises food security and the livelihoods of fishing communities.
 Human trafficking and forced labor remain huge problems on many fishing fleets.

 We’re also working to protect the oceans through a network of sanctuaries.
 Globally, less than 2 percent of the ocean is under protection.
 We’re campaigning to establish ocean sanctuaries in 30 percent of the world’s oceans by 2030.